yopeso/Taylor/README.md

 ### Excludes

-Configure Taylor by creating a `.yml` file and calling Taylor with `taylor -ef /path/to/file` argument enabled.
-The following excludes formats can be specified:
+If you want to exclude a file or folder from checking create a new `.yml` file and call Taylor with `-ef /path/to/file` argument.
+Default filename is `excludes.yml` and its default location is the folder specified by `--path` flag.
+The following excluding name formats can be specified:

 ```yaml
 - "/path/to/file"